 For the Australian group the theme is ‘Stronger Together’ and breakfasts will be held in all capital cities to elaborate on this.
 Many other themes have been articulated by different groups in Australia and elsewhere.
 So IWD is now a day of many different events and meanings, but it remains a day both to celebrate women’s achievements and to look at the barriers that they continue to face.

 Article written by Professor Barbara Caine AM, Australian feminist historian.
 Professor Caine has researched, taught and written extensively on feminism.
-Since 2011 she has been the Head of the School of Philosophical and Historical Inquiry at the University of Sydney.
+From 2011 to 2019 she was the Head of the School of Philosophical and Historical Inquiry at the University of Sydney.

 Image Credit: International Women’s Day rally, Melbourne, 1975, created by Australian Information Service, Canberra.
 Held by the National Library of Australia collection.